olufemiolamoyegun/excel-formula-integrity-validation/README.md

 This project demonstrates how to use **Power Automate**, **Excel Online**, and **Outlook** to identify formula validation errors that may not always be detected in Excel’s **Agent Mode**.

-While Agent Mode introduces AI-driven assistance in Excel, it currently has limitations in financial modeling scenarios, especially where **formula dependencies** and **reconciliation checks** are involved.
+While Agent Mode introduces AI-driven assistance in Excel, it has limitations in financial modeling, especially for **formula dependencies** and **reconciliation checks**.

-This project aims to close that gap by creating a validation automation workflow.
+This project creates a validation automation workflow to fill that gap.

 ---